amazon-ion/ion-docs/README.md

 ## Conformance Tests

-The official Ion conformance suite is in [the ion-tests GitHub repository][gh-tests]
+The official Ion conformance suite is in the [ion-tests GitHub repository][gh-tests]

-To make these files available to the Fusion runtime, our build logic has a pre-test target that creates a symlink to the `Ion-tests` source code at the root of this package.
+To make these files available to the Fusion runtime, our build logic a copy of, or symlink to, the `ion-tests` source code at the root of this package.
 This is an atypical approach, since one should usually only depend on output artifacts, not source code.
 But here we know that the source code _is_ the output, and by linking directly to the source